 Participants should be reasonably proficient in English.
-Applicants must live up to Indepth Research Services (IRES) admission criteria.
+Applicants must live up to Indepth Research Institute (IRES) admission criteria.

 The instructor-led pieces of training are delivered using a blended learning approach and comprise of presentations, guided sessions of practical exercise, web-based tutorials and group work.
 Our facilitators are seasoned industry experts with years of experience, working as professional and trainers in these fields.

 All facilitation and course materials will be offered in English.
 The participants should be reasonably proficient in English.

 Upon successful completion of this training, participants will be issued with an Indepth Research Services (IRES) certificate.